SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 - Delta is _bad._

 <img src="{{ site.baseurl }}/images/2021-10-14-fda-covid-boosters-moderna-marks-1.jpg" width="400" height="226" alt="Tartof et al., Lancet: Infection VE wanes but hospitalization VE is robust" title = "Tartof et al., Lancet: Infection VE wanes but hospitalization VE is robust" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">

 However, vaccine efficacy is still high against serious disease and hospitalization.
 I'm glad he showed this: while it's nice to avoid any infection whatsoever, it's perfectly acceptable to get briefly, mildly infected, and then clear the infection quickly with no hospitalization.
-That's a disease you can _ignore._  (BTW: I couldn't find the slide deck Marks is using on the VRBPAC meeting web site, so this is a partial screen capture from the YouTube livestream.
-He showed similar resuts for Pfizer and J&amp;J.)
+That's a disease you can _ignore._  (He showed similar resuts for Pfizer and J&amp;J.  BTW: I couldn't find the slide deck Marks is showing here on the VRBPAC meeting web site, so this is a partial screen capture from the YouTube livestream.
+Later: found 'em; looks like he uploaded them the next day. <sup id="fn13a">[[13]](#fn13)</sup>
+The screen capture shown here is slide 5.)

 Ok, got that; just a rehash of what we've known for a while.
 Still, I suppose it's nice to get everybody on the same page.